coderofgames/gym-chrono/README.md

 6 actions (motor torques) and 18 observations (joints rotation, joints speed, end-effector position, target position).

 # Installation
 Please follow each step of these instructions.
-They will help you make an Anaconda environment that has all the packages you will need to work with gym-chrono.
+They will help you make an Conda environment that has all the packages you will need to work with gym-chrono.

 ### Requirements
 1. conda